oracle/oracle-database-operator/docs/sidb/README.md

     oc apply -f openshift-rbac.yaml
   ```

-  This would result in creation of SCC (Security Context Constraints) and serviceaccount `sidb-sa` in the namespace `sidb-ns` which has access to the SCC.
+  Running this example procedure results in creation of SCC (Security Context Constraints) and serviceaccount `sidb-sa` in the namespace `sidb-ns`, which has access to the SCC.

-  **Note:** The above config yaml file will bind the SCC to the serviceaccount `sidb-sa` in namespace `sidb-ns`.
-For any other project/namespace update the file appropriately with the namespace before applying.
+  **Note:** This configuration yaml file example binds the SCC to the serviceaccount `sidb-sa` in namespace `sidb-ns`.
+For any other project/namespace, you must update the file appropriately with the namespace before applying this example.

   3. Set the `serviceAccountName` attribute to `sidb-sa` and the namespace to `sidb-ns` in **[config/samples/sidb/singleinstancedatabase.yaml](../../config/samples/sidb/singleinstancedatabase.yaml)** before deploying the SingleInstanceDatabase resource.

 ## SingleInstanceDatabase Resource

 The Oracle Database Operator creates the `SingleInstanceDatabase` as a custom resource.
 Doing this enables Oracle Database to be managed as a native Kubernetes object.
-We will refer `SingleInstanceDatabase` resource as Database from now onwards.
+In this document, we will refer to the `SingleInstanceDatabase` resource as the database.

 ### Resource Details